 Despite the impact, eCommerce is not only helping people but also other industries sail through the current crisis.
 The adoption of online services is being accelerated to the forefront, gradually creating behavioral change in how people shop, consume media, health, get educated, or do everyday things.
-Online sales have increased by 52% and the number of online shoppers have increased by 8.8%.
-Let’s take a look at the situation in online sales so far:
+Online sales have increased by 52% and the number of online shoppers by 8.8%.
+Let’s look at the situation in online sales so far:

 1. Grocery shopping saw a steep increase of 110-115% GMV as residents began stocking up staples and essentials to minimize visits to supermarkets.

 2. E-pharma saw 50-60% growth led by a high increment in e-consultations.

 3. Personal care saw a 120-130% increase, largely driven by the sale of sanitizers and hygiene products.